It always amazes us how everything is connected in our world. One thing leads to another.

 To maintain profits as inflation increases costs, the PC industry is having to raise average selling prices despite weakening demand.

-Of course, the real issue is that the people of Ukraine (our homeland) are dying, and we must remember that when complaining about the high prices or lack of PC details.
+Of course, the real issue is that the people of Ukraine (our homeland) are dying.
+We must remember that when complaining about the high prices on PC market or lack of computer details.
 And at the same time, we should continue working to keep the economy alive.

 However, some conditions may interrupt or slow down the working process, and people have to learn how to adapt to new changes.